GRAND: Graph Release with Assured Node Differential Privacy: The Proposed Method

 \subsection{The Prototype Node DP Mechanism: An Oracle Scenario}

 We introduce the principle of our design regarding how it may preserve network properties.
 The prototypical idea is to (i) acquire a latent vector for each node, (ii) privatize the latent vectors while preserving their distribution, and (iii) generate a private network through using the private latent vectors.
-The private network is expected to have the same network properties as the original one, since they are generated from latent vectors of the same distribution.
+The private network is expected to have the same network properties as the original one, since share the same latent vector distribution.